The ultimate guide to process factory performance

 Over 95% of variability from a factory is caused by factory performance issues rather than raw material supply issues.
 This is because the buffers between raw material suppliers and the factory serve to minimise the flow-on impacts of raw material supply shortages.

-Our experience is that a good production line and crew can achieve schedule targets within +/- 10%.
+Our experience is that a good production line and crew can achieve schedule targets within +/- 10%, providing of course that the targets are based on reality.

-When a production crew falls short of a scheduled target they invariably run longer to make up the shortfall.
-This of course relies on some confidence that they can make up time when they changeover to the next product.
+When a production crew falls short of a scheduled target, they invariably run longer to make up the shortfall.
+This relies on some confidence that they can make up time when they changeover to the next product.

 This behaviour, along with some statistical benefits, mean that its better to measure variability over at least 10 production runs.
-Individual runs that have a variability of +/-10% usually smooth out to +/-5% over a 10 run group.
+Individual runs that have a variability of +/-10% usually smooth out to +/-5% over a 10-run group. +/-5% variability against an agreed schedule is usually a good target for the production folks.

 2 - Cycle Time

-For a complex line in the process industry a discussion about cycle time reduction can be quite complex.
+A discussion about cycle time reduction in the process industry can be quite complex.
 This is because many different products, with different running characteristics, are run off the same line.
-So optimisation of cycle time, with due consideration to total business costs, needs input from many stakeholders.
+So, optimisation of cycle time, with due consideration to total business costs, needs input from many stakeholders and can involve significant analysis work.

 3 - Capacity and Utilisation